Asparagus

 How To Plant

 In a sunny permanent position, make sure all couch, grass, roots, oxalis, etc are completely removed.
 The bed should be raised 10-12cm above the surrounding garden to ensure good drainage.
-If available, work into the ground compost, chicken manure or a good dressing of blood and bone fertilizer.
+If available, work into the ground compost, chicken manure or a good dressing of Blood and Bone fertilizer.

 To plant the crowns, open up a 15cm wide trench 7-8cm deep and place crowns 45cm apart with roots spread out star fashion.
 If rows are spaced too close together, spear size may be reduced.
 The soil should then be replaced covering the crowns, 6-8cm deep.
 As the ferns emerge and grow, gradually fill in the furrow through the summer.
 (This need only be done in first year when planting new crowns).
 If planting more than one row then rows should be 60-80cm apart.